ItaloLopes/optic/README.md

 ## Neural Network model training

-The model folder presents that code to train our Neural Network model based on knowledge and word embedding trained jointly.
+The model folder presents the code to train our Neural Network model based on knowledge and word embedding trained jointly.
 To train the model, execute the command:

 ```
 python3.7 train.py